btc-vision/opnet-order-book/docs/CoreConceptProposal.md

-# High Level Concept Native Swap
+# Part 1: First-Order Architecture & Design

-## The Core Problem: No Bitcoin Custody
+## 1. The Core Problem: Noncustodial AMM using native bitcoin

-Because contracts cannot hold real BTC, we need to find a way to let people provide liquidity in a *pair* (Tokens + BTC) without actually storing BTC.
-Instead, the BTC side is simulated.
+**Goal:** We want a noncustodial Automated Market Maker (AMM) that uses *native* Bitcoin—no centralized custody, no synthetic token stand-ins.

+**Challenge:** Bitcoin's script capabilities are limited.
+On Ethereum, smart contracts can hold both sides of a liquidity pool (e.g., ETH + Token) in a Uniswap V2 contract.
+But Bitcoin does not offer that same level of programmability; you can't just lock bitcoins in a contract that automatically rebalances.

+Hence, the question: **How can we build a programmatic, trustless AMM that interacts with *real* BTC without relying on custodians?**

+### 2. Why Classical Uniswap Fails on Native Bitcoin

+Traditional Uniswap relies on:

+1. A contract holding two assets simultaneously.
+2. The ability for anyone to deposit or withdraw those assets freely, updating the spot price as reserves change.

+With real Bitcoin, you can't programmatically hold BTC inside a contract that rebalances.
+So the typical "pool of BTC + Token" approach simply doesn't apply.

+### 3. Forced One-Sided Pools for BTC

+Because we can't store BTC in the contract, any on-chain pool can really only hold the *token* side.
+The "BTC side" is therefore **virtual**.
+This means:

+- The AMM sees a "virtual BTC reserve" for price calculations.
+- Whenever a user wants to *sell* tokens for BTC, they place a *listing* (not an instant swap), waiting for an incoming buyer with actual BTC.
+- Whenever a user wants to *add liquidity* with BTC, it effectively *buys tokens* from sellers in the queue, while the contract tracks that user's share of a "virtual BTC" balance.

+### 4. On-Chain Order Books: High Fees, Limited Scalability

+One might wonder: "Why not just build a standard on-chain order book for Bitcoin?"
+The answer: Bitcoin fees.
+Each limit order or pointer transaction would require an on-chain update on the Bitcoin blockchain.
+The overhead quickly becomes prohibitive.
+By contrast, this system tries to minimize raw Bitcoin transactions, only requiring them when actual BTC moves from buyer to seller.

+### 5. The Core Question

+Putting it all together, we arrive at the core question for this entire system:

+> **How can we build a programmatic, trustless (noncustodial) AMM using real BTC, despite Bitcoin's limitations?**

 ---

-## Outlined problematic with normal AMM using Native Bitcoin.

-1) you can't add liquidity beyond the initial ratio (without reducing the price via adding a listing post pool creation), because BTC p0 is fixed.
-So in a situation where the # of tokens in the initial pool is low, it will remain low and volatility will be high.
-You can't thicken liquidity

-2) Normal Uniswap V2 concept (with a reservation system and block based price updates) leads to a vulnerability where a user can create a massive listing (ie adding virtual liquidity), causing price to crash.
-Because the system is FIFO, it will penalize the first listers/LPers

-3) There is no LP rewards for liquidity providers

-4) If you wish to swap tokens for Bitcoin, you have to "list" your tokens for sale.
-This is a virtual listing that sits in the queue.
-It does not affect the current price until it is consumed by a BUY order (i.e., a swap).
-This is very important to understand.
-We can not allow instantaneously swapping tokens for BTC because the contract can not hold BTC.
-Instead, the BTC side is simulated.

-The current proposed construction solves #1 and #3.
-If you make ONLY virtual listings in the virtual reserve impact price, then #2 is solved BUT there is not really any sell pressure unless there's a big listing (i.e. how does price go down with sells?).
-If you do the OPPOSITE, #2 is still an issue.

-## Core Concept

-1. **FIFO "Listings" (sell swap queue).**
-    - Instead of being able to instantly swap tokens for bitcoin instantly, you have to queue up your sell order.
+## 6. Proposed Solution: Native Swap

+### 6.1.
+The Concept of \(p_0\) & One-Sided Pool

+1. **Baseline Price $p_0$**
+    - When a token creator initializes the pool, they specify an initial token-to-BTC ratio ($p_0$), effectively defining how many BTC would be paired against the tokens *if* the contract could hold BTC.
+    - The contract holds *only tokens* on-chain.
+It treats BTC as a "virtual reserve" in its accounting, using $p_0$ as a starting point.

+2. **One-Sided Pool**
+    - This pool is "one-sided" because it physically contains tokens only.
+    - The BTC side exists in the contract's ledger, adjusting over time as trades come in.

+### 6.2.
+FIFO "Listings" (Sell Swap Queue)

+- Since the contract does not hold BTC, a user wanting to sell tokens for BTC **cannot** swap instantly against a real BTC balance.
+- Instead, they **create a listing** (like placing an order in a queue).
+- The listing remains inactive until another user brings in real BTC, at which point that portion of the queue is "consumed", and the seller's tokens are sold.
 - Creating a listing is NOT the same as adding liquidity.
 It is a "virtual" sell order that sits in the queue.
 It does not affect the current price until it is consumed by a BUY order (i.e., a swap).
 This is very important to understand.

-      We can not allow instantaneously swapping tokens for BTC because the contract can not hold BTC.
-Instead, the BTC side is simulated.
-    - Being first-in-first-out (FIFO), earlier listings in the queue get consumed (i.e., effectively become part of the active liquidity) before newer listings.
+Being **FIFO** means the earliest listing is used first.
+Large additions of tokens do *not* crash the price immediately;
+they merely sit in line until a real buyer arrives.

-2. **Price Only Changes When Liquidity Is Consumed.**
+### 6.3.
+Price Moves Only When Liquidity Is Consumed

-    - A large liquidity addition *does not* instantly crash the price the moment it is listed.
-It only affects price if and when users' swaps actually start to consume that liquidity.
-    - In other words, someone can put up a massive listing of tokens for sale, but price only moves once trades "tap into" that listing.
+In a standard AMM, depositing or withdrawing liquidity instantly changes the ratio and thus the price.
+Here, that change is deferred.

+- A giant token listing does *not* move the price the moment it's added.
+- Price changes occur *when trades actually happen* (i.e., when someone brings BTC and "consumes" that listing).

-3. **Swaps & Block-Based Updates.**
+### 6.4.
+Swaps & Block-Based Updates

-    - The pool updates its price in discrete steps—often as "block-based" updates or triggered upon interactions.
+- The contract updates price at discrete intervals—often once per swap or per block.
-    - A single user action (swap, add liquidity, etc.) can cause the system to "sync" the price.
-    - If there is no activity in a block, no new price update occurs.
+- If a block passes with no actions, no new price is calculated.
+- This approach helps prevent chaotic price movements from front-running or partial transaction ordering.

-4. **Preventing Price Manipulation / Vulnerabilities.**
+### 6.5.
+Preventing Price Manipulation / Vulnerabilities
-    - One major goal is to eliminate the vulnerability where a single large addition of tokens in a typical AMM pool can abruptly crash or spike the price.
-Since this is a block based system and use a reservation process, we have to make the price impact only impact when liquidity is active.
-    - In the FIFO model, the user who provides an outsize listing takes on the slippage risk themselves once their liquidity eventually gets consumed.
-    - The price move that results is localized to the liquidity of the *particular listing* rather than retroactively affecting all prior liquidity providers.

-5. **Priority Queue**
-    - A priority queue system is in-place for who ever want to be prioritized in the normal FFI queue.
-This allows anyone who want to sell right now to do so.
-Note that this queue will not bypass the liquidity removal queue.
-It will only be used to prioritize who gets to sell first.
+By deferring price updates until consumed, you avoid the classic scenario where a user instantly crashes the price by adding a disproportionate amount of tokens to a liquidity pool.

+- The user who contributes a giant listing will only affect price as that listing is eaten away by incoming BTC.
+- Past liquidity providers remain unaffected until the new listing actively becomes part of the *consumed* reserves.

+### 6.6.
+Priority Queue

+On top of the FIFO queue, there is an optional *priority queue* for those who want to *expedite* their selling.
+This feature simply ensures they get matched before the normal FIFO line.
+However, it doesn't override more critical operations (like liquidity removal).

+### 6.7.
+Everything On-Chain

+No off-chain or second-layer solution is needed.
+All rules about who owes whom BTC can be encoded in the contract.
+The contract can verify real Bitcoin transactions by checking UTXOs and ensuring the correct address and amount were paid.

 ---

-## Key Design Implications
+### Part 2: Second-Order Implications & Considerations

 1. **Token creators**
     - Token creators who wish to create a native bitcoin pool must instantiate their pool on the contract.
 Only owner are allowed to do so because of the constraints that must be set during the creation process.
     - When a user creates a one-sided pool, xy = k is respected but given BTC cannot be held by the contract, it is simulated through a base price constant (p0) that creates the initial ratio of BTC to token
-    - In this way, xy = k —> f(p0) * y = k, where f(p0) is the number of bitcoin to match y, the number of op20 tokens on initial pool creation
+    - In this way, xy = k —> f(p0) * y = k, where f(p0) is the number of bitcoin to match y, the number of OP_20 tokens on initial pool creation

         - **Purpose:** Initialize a brand-new liquidity pool with a *floor price* and some initial token liquidity.